HADAR HARRIS, EXECUTIVE DIRECTOR

 Frank D. LoMonte served as executive director of the Student Press Law Center from 2008-17 and currently heads a First Amendment think-tank in Florida.
 He has worked in every sector as a lawyer — government, private practice, nonprofit, education — after a career as an investigative reporter and political columnist.
 LoMonte’s work combines a lifelong dedication to informed citizenship and transparent, accountable government, and developing public-policy solutions to the obstacles that get between the public and prompt access to the information essential for informed, participatory citizenship.

-MADISON DUDLEY, REPORTING INTERN
+CORY DAWSON, REPORTING INTERN

 Cory Dawson is 2016 University of Vermont graduate and is now a master’s student at Georgetown University, where he is studying journalism.
 Dawson has written for NBC News, The Associated Press, VTDigger.org, The Burlington Free Press, and during college he served as Editor-in-Chief of The Vermont Cynic, the University of Vermont’s student newspaper.
 As a daily news reporter in Vermont, he has quizzed the state’s congressional delegation and top officials, covered the legislature and aggressively covered major Vermont higher education institutions.
 Most recently in Washington D.C., he worked alongside NBC News investigative reporters covering national and international issues as a graduate intern.